 - Extra-curricular activities before and after school and during lunchtime

 In addition to covering the National Curriculum and Early Years' framework, we aim to mould our curriculum so that it prepares children for the next stage of their education and promotes British Values alongside our own school values and ethos that ‘It’s okay to be different’.
 We enrich our curriculum through additional content and skills as determined by the specific needs of our children, our community and the wider society.

 Through our curriculum, we also aim to address the following issues which we know are pertinent to Withinfields:

 - We need to focus on building children’s vocabulary so that they are quickly able to learn early speaking skills which will support their reading and writing and enable them to write well as they progress through school.

-- We need to prioritise speech and language development on entry in Early Years so that children are able to distinguish between sounds for early phonics development.
+- We need to prioritise speech, language and communication development on entry in Early Years so that children are able to articulate their needs to others.

 - We need to enable children to acquire knowledge across all subjects and understand the distinction between different subjects so that they all have the chance to recognise their strengths and talents.